Improving Efficiency of Diffusion Models via Multi-Stage Framework and Tailored Multi-Decoder Architectures: Experiments

 In this subsection, we further demonstrate the superiority of our method by comparing the training and sampling efficiency under comparable image generation quality.
-Specifically, in \cref{tab:efficiency}, we present the number of training iterations, GFLOPs, and total training PFLOPs of our approach, DPM-solver, EDM, and LDM using CIFAR-10 and CelebA datasets.
-Using the CIFAR-10 dataset, our multistage DPM-solver achieves similar FID scores (2.71 vs 2.73) while requiring nearly half the training iterations when compared to the vanilla DPM-solver.
+Specifically, in \Cref{tab:efficiency}, we present the number of training iterations, GFLOPs, and total training PFLOPs of our approach, DPM-solver, EDM, and LDM using CIFAR-10 and CelebA datasets.
+Using the CIFAR-10 dataset, our multistage DPM-solver achieves similar FID scores (2.71 vs 2.73) while requiring nearly half the training iterations when compared to the vanilla DPM solver.
 For the case of EDM (resp.
 LDM), our approach returns an FID score of 1.44 (resp.
-8.29), requiring $1.4 \times 10^5$ ($3.2\times 10^5$) less iterations when compared to vanilla DPM-solver (resp.
+8.29), requiring $1.4 \times 10^5$ ($3.2\times 10^5$) less iterations when compared to vanilla DPM (resp.
 LDM).
-For the cases of DPM-solver and EDM, we can achieve a substantial reduction of training iterations, which is demonstrated by a marginal increase in the number of GFLOPs.
-For the LDM case, we also achieve a significant reduction of both training iterations and GFLOPs.
+For the cases of DPM and EDM, we can achieve substantial reduction of training iterations, which is demonstrated by a marginal increase in the number of GFLOPs (row 3 vs. row 4 and row 5 vs. row 6).
+For the LDM case,we also achieve a significant reduction of training iterations, demonstrated by a reduced number of GFLOPs (row 8 vs. row 9).
 These promising results highlight the significantly improved computational efficiency achieved by using the proposed multistage framework.